DmitryEfimenko/TwitterBootstrapMvc/README.md

 Fluent implementation of ASP.NET-MVC HTML helpers for Twitter Bootstrap.

+# Bootstrap 4 Notice

+With the SPAs coming into the world of the web, and the release of MVC6, which suggests use of TagHelpers instead of HtmlHelpers, the adoption for TwitterBootstrapMvc has significantly dropped.
+There is just not enough demand for it anymore to justify spending time for the Bootstrap 4 upgrade, thus support for Bootstrap 4 is not planned anymore.

+---

 This project aims to help .NET MVC developers to write twitter bootstrap related code faster.
 If you'd like a jump start, watch [this 6 minutes video](http://www.youtube.com/watch?v=6LpWMl5D2i4) explaining what TwitterBootstrapMVC does.

-**!IMPORTANT:** This version does not have all the latest features including support for Twitter Bootstrap 3.
+**!IMPORTANT:** This version of the video does not have all the latest features including support for Twitter Bootstrap 3.
 I've continued working on this project in a commercial version, the documentation for which you can see at [TwitterBootstrapMVC.com](https://www.twitterbootstrapmvc.com).
 However, I'm leaving the code for it here for the benefit of the community.

 # Documentation: